Sup2point0/Assort/~dev/Gems in the Abstruse Internet.md

 > 2021 (I think)
 <!-- #SQUARK caption. -->

 A journal of a trip to Antarctica.
 Isn’t that insane.
-I always wnated to read it.
+I always wanted to read it.
 Just never found the time, and interest died away.
 Maybe I’ll read it sometime.

 <br>